Alans227/SpaceX-analysis/README.txt

 3) Data visualization using Matplotlib, Seaborn, Folium
 4) Construction, selection of hyperparameters and estimation of accuracy for classification models such as SVM, Logistic Regression, KNN and DecisionTreeClassifier.

-Also in the repository there is an application on the Dash framework and a presentation and research results.
+Also in the repository there is an application on the Dash framework and a presentation with research results.